 The College may impose one or more disciplinary sanctions where a Student has been found to have breached the Code.
 Penalties imposed for misconduct will be appropriate to the nature and seriousness of the offence and will consider the student's offence history.
-Sanctions may be issued by the College's Student Rights and Responsibilities Officer and/or the Office of the Director - Wellness, Accessibility & Student Success.
+Sanctions may be issued by the College's Student Rights and Responsibilities Office and/or the Office of the Director - Wellness, Accessibility & Student Success.
 Sanctions may include:

 - a) verbal warning and/or temporary dismissal

 - b) written warning (for minor conduct offences)

 - c) behavioural contract

 - d) conduct probation

 - e) educational/professional development sanction

-- f) de-registration
+- f) course/placement removal and de-registration

 - g) loss of privileges

 - h) restitution order

 - i) short-term suspension (1 to 5 days)

 - j) long-term suspension (>5 days)

 - k) investigative suspension order

 - l) expulsion

+- m) expulsion without ability to return or re-apply

-- m) prohibition
+- n) prohibition

-- n) no trespass notice
+- o) no trespass notice

 Each of the listed sanctions may have specific conditions tied to them which a student will be required to satisfy.
 Expulsion from the College requires consultation with the Senior Vice-President, Academic.
 Disregard for sanctions, or failure to meet conditions of any sanctions, may result in additional sanctions.